 Making homemade pie crusts are easier than you think, so much more rewarding and more delicious than store purchased.
 A skill that every home cook should learn.
-Here’s the classic French method for how to make a pie crust or tart shell using butter that I learned at Culinary School.
+Here’s the classic French method for how to make a perfect pie crust or tart shell using butter that I learned at Culinary School.

 Making a perfect pie crust is just one of the big take aways from my time spent at Cook Street School of Culinary Arts.
 And lucky for me, I was taught by one of the best pastry chefs in Denver.
 And I was trained to make a pie crust and tart shell the classic way, the classic French way.
 Pate Brisee, (prounced pat bre-say) is an all butter method to make the most tender and flaky pie dough, and it’s as traditional as it gets.

 It reflects my respect for traditional methods and it’s something every home cook should learn to make.
 And the fun part?
 It’s easy.
 And it’s versatile.
 You can make pies and tarts to your heart’s content.

 There are 6 essential keys to making a perfect flaky crust for either a pie or tart shell that must not be ignored:

 - Cold ingredients (butter and water must be cold)